ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-which is emitted over a box-shaped profile between $0.5-1.5\,$kT. $n_e$ is the free electron density, $n_+$ is the number density of the ion, $\alpha_\text{k,l}(T)$ is the specific recombination coefficient and $\chi_\text{k,l}$ is the energy difference between the starting level and ionization threshold to reach this ion.

-The cross section $\sigma_\text{PI}$ due to this approximate treatment is calculated using the hydrogenic approximation \citep{rybicki1979radiative} as follows (see also \citealt{jerkstrand2012progenitor}, appendix B6):

-where $\lambda_\text{bin}$ is the wavelength of the bin where the emission is emitted, $\lambda_\text{ion}$ is the ionization threshold up to which a photon can ionize, $E_u$ is the energy of the starting level, $E_\text{ion}$ is the ionization threshold, C$_\text{ion}$ is the charge of the starting level, and where the Gaunt factor has been assumed to be unity.
-The optical depth $\tau_\text{PI}$ is then determined as follows:

-where $n_u$ is the level population of this level, and $V_\text{cell}$ is the volume of the cell where the recombination takes place.
-Taking $V^{1/3}$ is a rough proxy for a length scale that the photons would travel in each cell, which might overestimate the absorption in the cell somewhat.
-However, since the approximation is only applied in the local cell, this partially evens out to some of this emission escaping to the next cell and being absorbed there which would happen in a non-local case.
-The absorbed emission is accounted for in the \textsc{T\_solver} as an additional heating source, and in the \textsc{NLTE\_solver} as photoionization.

-All recombination emission is binned into bins with a width of $50\,\angstrom$.
-First all $\tau_\text{OTS-PI}$ rates are calculated and then the actual rates are assigned depending on the relative contribution from each level, from each ion, to the total $\Sigma\tau_\text{OTS-PI}$ within the bin where the emission took place.
-The binning is relatively rough, as the calculation of $\sigma_\text{PI}$ is relatively expensive compared to the rest of the \textsc{NLTE\_solver}.

-\subsection{Radiative Transfer}
+\subsection{Radiative transfer}

-In order to capture effects from the globally sourced radiation field, full radiative transport has to be implemented.
-In this work, we expand on the initial `on-the-spot' photoionization treatment from \citet{vanbaal2024diagnostics} to compute the full transfer of radiation by considering photoionization and lines.
-The photoionization rates from \citet{vanbaal2024diagnostics} have been replaced by rates computed from the radiation field, and photoexcitation rates have been added.
+In order to capture effects from the globally sourced radiation field, full radiative transport has to be implemented. \txtred{To achieve this, the `on-the-spot' treatment from \vBPII24 is expanded, to include the full wavelength range and to use more levels from which photoionization (see Section~\ref{sssec:PI_RT}) occurs.
+Additionally, photoexcitation (Section~\ref{sssec:PE_RT}) rates have been added to account for lines.}